opengamedata/opengamedata-unity/README.md

 Logging to Firebase for Android or iOS will require an additional Unity package.
 Follow the guide [here](https://firebase.google.com/docs/unity/setup) to set that up.

 **Note**: On Android, Google Play services checking is already handled by `OGDLog`.

+### Mirroring

+You can mirror your OpenGameData events to a secondary endpoint by calling `OGDLog.ConfigureMirroring()` with the given endpoint url as a string.

 ## Debugging